Peregrines, Wild Geese and Avocets

 Early in my interests, I was lucky enough to meet one or two people who lived locally, who encouraged me and were kind enough to take me out to see particular birds or let me wander unhindered over their ground.
 One person was a retired army officer who owned a large estate with extensive woodlands, and a long stretch of the river Otter.
 This was known locally as the Major’s estate, and here I saw all sorts of nesting birds, including herons and buzzards.
 I shall always remember the kindness of the Major to one always-questioning small boy.
 He was incredibly patient and unfailingly willing to show me things and help in any way he could.

 My other friend, to whom I owe a particular debt of gratitude, was the Vicar of Stockland, who was also then the secretary of the Devon Bird-watching and Preservation Society.
-I don't quite know how the connection arose: I fancy my mother must have met someone who knew the Reverand F.O.
-Butters and told of his kindheartedness to those who were interested in wildlife.
-Possibly, on mentioning my interest, my mother’s acquaintance had suggested that I meet him.
+I don't quite know how the connection arose: I fancy my mother must have met someone who knew the Reverend F.O.
+Butters and told of his kind-heartedness to those who were interested in wildlife.
+On mentioning my interest, my mother’s acquaintance had suggested that I meet him.
 All I now remember is cycling up the long hills to the Vicarage, armed with a letter of introduction.

 The curious and rather awful thing about this friendship is that I can now barely recollect what he looked like; but I remember his patient and painstaking way of showing me some of the secrets of local wildlife and his great natural kindliness.
 The impression remains of someone with the knowledge of a Gilbert White, all the best features of a good schoolmaster and a real human warmth to everyone with whom he came in contact.
 Later I came to know him even better, for he then initiated me into the mysteries of trout fishing with a dry fly.